 When I started filmmaking, Hollywood was an impenetrable kingdom.
 To make a movie, you had to get permission.
 But those days are over.
-With inexpensive cameras, social media, email marketing software, and distribution services like (my current employer and previous consulting client) Distribber – You now have direct access to your popular marketplaces.
+With inexpensive cameras, social media, email marketing software, and aggregators, you now have direct access to your popular marketplaces.

 Are you willing pay the price in terms of time, money, education and experience?

 Between every gig, you need to gain new skills.
 Looking for ideas?
 If you are still writing, check out these screenwriting articles.
 If you have a script and you are seeking investors, take time to read every film funding article.
 And if you have a feature and you’re looking for ways to sell your movie, you can grab my sell your movie guide.